AmPaschal/contiki-ng/cbmc/proofs/README.md

 We provide some targets:

-- `bcmbc` - Builds the harness and project using CBMC compilers, producing a goto binary
-- `pcbmc` - Processes the goto binary, removing unnecessary functions and variables
-- `rcbmc` - Invokes CBMC with the configured arguments on the output binaries (depends on `bcbmc`)
 - `cbmc` - Invokes CBMC on the final goto binary and preforms validation, producing a XML report
 - `property` - Determines some properties of the goto binary, producing a XML report
 - `coverage` - Determines code coverage of the goto binary, producing a XML report